Madina Zafar: Career

 Zafar was selected to represent Pakistan at the 2018 Commonwealth Games along with her sister where both of them made their Commonwealth Games debut appearances.
-Madina partnered Faiza Zafar in the women's doubles event during the 2018 Commonwealth Games and were eliminated from the group stage.
+Madina partnered Faiza in the women's doubles event during the 2018 Commonwealth Games where the duo was eliminated in the group stage.

 Zafar took part in the 2018 PSF Pakistan Squash Circuit I event as a part of 2018 PSA World Tour and emerged as runner-up to her sister, Faiza.